vermion/Text2Sql/Readme.md

-This is a project that can convert a regular NLP to a SQL query for any MsSQL database and generates a SQL query which can be used to query the database.
+This is a project that can convert text to a SQL query using OpenAI API for any MsSQL database.
+The program automatically generates the SQL query based on the input text.
+In the example project I have used Advetureworks2017 and SQL Server express to host the database.

+This project requires an OpenAI API key.
+You can get one from here: https://openai.com/product

-See the example on how to run the package.
+See the example project on how to use the package.